 STEP 1 - THE CONSULTATION

 At Kain & Scott every relationship starts with a call, e-mail, or text to our intake specialist.
 She is here to help take care of you.
 If you like being treated like a rock star you will love our intake specialist.
 She'll schedule you for a free, no-obligation consultation at a time that is convenient for you.
-You can meet us in person at one of our 8 professional Minnesota locations or by phone, Skype or Facetime.
+You can meet us in person at one of our numerous Minnesota locations or by phone, Skype or Facetime.
 Our spaces are professional— our team is professional, kind and helpful.

 Step 2 - The Review & Sign